nuejs/nue/packages/nuejs.org/docs/hello-world.md

 # Hello, World!
-In this tutorial, you’ll see Nue's key features by building a fully functioning blog from zero
+In this tutorial, you’ll see some Nue's key features by building a fully functioning blog from scratch

 [image]
   small: /img/simple-blog.png